wcepress4/wcepress4/README.md

 Software Engineer
 -----------------

-I’m a senior studying Computer Science, graduating in Spring 2025.
+I’m a senior at UGA studying Computer Science, graduating in Spring 2025.
 I’m excited to connect with others and build meaningful projects.

 * 🌍  I'm based in Atlanta, GA
 * 🖥️  See my portfolio at [https://wcepress.me/](http://wcepress.me)